Published by Jeremy. Last Updated on November 20, 2023.

 What we think of when hearing the term cocktail bar is a place you can walk into, get a seat at the bar (okay, sometimes standing room only works too), and be served drinks immediately.
 Some of these places may have a limited food menu.
 A few even have rather robust food menus.
 But the point of this one is that you can show up to most of the following bars without an advanced reservation and grab a cocktail with ease.

-As such, places like Kaya, Smallman Galley, Bar Marco, Butcher and the Rye, Acorn, and many, many other restaurants that deserve praise for their cocktail program are not being featured below (although we do feature many of these in our Pittsburgh happy hour guide for cocktails if they have a great deal).
+As such, places like Kaya, Bar Marco, and many, many other restaurants that deserve praise for their cocktail program are not being featured below (although we do feature many of these in our Pittsburgh happy hour guide for cocktails if they have a great deal).

 So, which cocktail bars should you hit up on your next night out?
 Our always-growing guide features all of the spots we've personally visited!